Credit Bubbles in Arbitrage Markets: The Geometric Arbitrage Approach to Credit Risk: Geometric Arbitrage Theory Background

-\begin{remark}In the case of the classical model, where there are no term structures (i.e. $r\equiv0$), the condition \ref{ZCCond2} reads as $\alpha_t\in\text{Range}(\sigma_t)$. \end{remark} \begin{proposition} For the market model whose dynamics is specified by (\ref{Dyn}), the no-free-lunch-with-vanishing risk condition (no 2nd order arbitrage) is equivalent with the zero curvature condition (no 0th order arbitrage) if
+\end{proposition} \begin{remark}In the case of the classical model, where there are no term structures (i.e. $r\equiv0$), the condition (\ref{ZCCond}) reads as $\alpha_t\in{\rm Range} (\sigma_t)$. \end{remark} The stronger (NFLVR) condition in this guiding example appears in the following result. \begin{proposition} For the market model whose dynamics is specified by the SDEs